 But back to Sun Hydraulics

 Sun Hydraulics surged following its first-quarter earnings report in May, rising 75% in just two months.
 My investment thesis seemed right on the money.
 Since its peak in July, however, Sun Hydraulics has been rocky to say the least.
-In the past few months, the stock has been rattled back and forth -- down 17% one day, up 20% two days later -- and currently sits more than 33% off its July highs.
+In the past few months, the stock has been rattled back and forth -- down 17% one day, up 20% two days later -- and currently sits about 44% off its July highs.

 The wild ride has almost been enough to make me cash out and enjoy my gains.